 A doting grandfather who immigrated from Mexico to give his family a better life and two parents on a fun outing with their toddler were among the seven people shot and killed last year at a July 4 parade in Highland Park, Illinois.

 A 21-year-old gunman allegedly carried out the mass shooting in the leafy suburban Chicago town that, according to FBI statistics, hadn't had a murder in more than 20 years.

 Five of the victims who were randomly shot died at the scene of the shooting, while one perished at a hospital, according to officials.
-On Tuesday afternoon, a seventh victim succumbed to his injuries at Evanston Hospital, officials said.
+One day after the massacre, a seventh victim succumbed to his injuries at Evanston Hospital, officials said.

-More than 30 people were wounded by a barrage of at least 70 bullets that silenced the marching bands, prompted parade-goers to scramble for cover and sent shockwaves across the nation.
+More than 30 people were wounded by the barrage of bullets that silenced the marching bands and prompted paradegoers to scramble for cover.

 Jacki Sundheim, 63